zeroc-ice/ice-demos/csharp/Glacier2/silverlight/README.md

    starting the Glacier2 router, you must modify the router's client endpoints to use a port in the range allowed by Silverlight.

-   Edit the config.glacier2 file in the C++ chat demo directory and update the property Glacier2.Client.Endpoints as follows:
+   Edit the config.glacier2 file in the C++ simpleChat demo directory and update the property Glacier2.Client.Endpoints as follows:

      Glacier2.Client.Endpoints=tcp -p 4502 -h 127.0.0.1

-2) Follow the instructions in the C++ demo README to start the chat server and the Glacier2 router.
+2) Follow the instructions in the C++ demo README to start the simple chat server and the Glacier2 router.

 3) In a command window, change to this demo directory and start the policy server.